-The Board of Directors met thirteen times in 2016, and the average meeting lasted approximately two hours and thirty minutes.
-The meetings were attended by an average of 96.2% of Directors and, more particularly, by 97% of independent Directors.

-The meetings were regularly attended by members of the Board of Statutory Auditors and also, at the Chairman's invitation, by the heads of the corporate functions whose remit covered from time to time the individual items on the agenda.
+The Board of Directors met ten times in 2017. and the average meeting lasted approximately two hours.
+The meetings were attended by an average of 97.7% of Directors and by an average of 96.66% of independent Directors.
+The meetings were regularly attended by members of the Board of Statutory Auditors and also, at the Chairman's invitation, by the heads of the corporate Departments whose purview extended from time to time to the individual items on the agenda.
 The Chairman duly convened all of the meetings, generally with at least five days' notice.
-The Chairman also ensured that all Directors and Auditors would receive any documents related to the items on the agenda in good time, prior to each meeting and, where this was not possible, that an accurate and adequate in-depth analysis of the individual items on the agenda would occur during the meetings.
+The Chairman also guaranteed that all Directors and Auditors would receive any documents related to the items on the agenda in good time, prior to each meeting and, where this was not possible, that an accurate and adequate in-depth analysis of the individual items on the agenda would occur during the meetings.

-Twelve meetings so far (as of the date of this Report) have been scheduled for 2017, of which four have already been held earlier this year.
+Eleven meetings so far (as of the date of this Report) are scheduled for 2018, of which four have already been held earlier this year.
 The tables attached to this Report indicate the attendance record (as a percentage) of each Director at meetings of the Board of Directors and associated Committees.

-During 2016, the Company - through the Chairman of the Board of Directors who played a coordinating role - promoted Directors' and Auditors' participation in initiatives to develop knowledge of all the sectors of activity of Fincantieri and of the latter's strategies, and to promote knowledge of topics related to the Company's organization and of the main elements of the regulatory framework for listed companies, paying particular attention to the Board of Directors' duties and responsibilities (known as board induction).

-The training programs were given by trainers with competence in the aforementioned sectors, including the Heads of the various Departments or Functions, and with the support of specific documentation provided by Directors and Auditors.
+During 2017 and the first months of 2018, the Company - through the Chairman of the Board of Directors who played a coordinating role - promoted Directors' and Auditors' participation in initiatives to develop knowledge of Fincantieri's sectors of activity and its strategies, and to promote knowledge of topics related to the Company's organization and of the main elements of the regulatory framework for listed companies, paving particular attention to the Board of Directors' duties and responsibilities (known as board induction) Trainers with competence in the abovementioned sectors, including the Heads of the various Departments, provided training programs supported by specific documentation provided by Directors and Auditors.